jeffctr/symfony-mic-api/README.md

 - `shopping-app` This container runs `NodeJS`
 - `shopping-api` This container has `Symfony` microservice running with the API
 - `shopping-db`  This container runs the Database in `Postgres 10`
-- `api-ngnx`     This container runs the virtual host to make possible to redirect your browser with the correct hostName.
+- `api-ngnx`     This container runs the virtual host to make it possible to redirect your browser with the correct hostName.

 #### Load data fixture
 Now is time to load data into the database, it is a preset data.
 However, you will need to connect into the `shopping-api` container so run the following commands to make it possible.